 Windows 11: Config Refresh

-Policies are used to configure Windows to make each device as usable and secure as possible, these settings are evaluated from time to time to make sure they are still in the required state.
-But what happens to a managed Windows setting which is manually changed by a user/administrator/bad actor and the computer goes offline?
-Well, the short answer is nothing as the device must have access to the internet to have the configuration profile re-applied.
-This is where config refresh comes into play as it will re-evaluate the current configuration and revert tampered settings back to the required state, even when the device is off the grid. 🤩
+But, what happens to settings which have been manipulated by a user/administrator/bad actor (configuration drift), and the computer goes offline?
+Well, the short answer is nothing – as the device must have access to the internet to check in with Intune.
+This is where config refresh comes into play as it will re-evaluate the current configuration and revert tampered settings back to the required state, even when the device is off the grid.

-In this post we will learn how to get started with config refresh with a Windows Insider Release Preview build.
-Be warned: This new feature is nothing short of amazing!
+In this post we will learn how to get started with config refresh, using Microsoft Intune.

 Prerequisites